cosc-254-huim/huim/ProjectProposal.md

 ## Algorithms

 ### Abstract: Short Description of the Two Algorithms
 Our baseline is the Two-Phase algorithm, and we are comparing it to the Fast High-Utility Miner (FHM) algorithm.
 The Two-Phase algorithm first generates a set of candidate high utility itemsets by overestimating their utilities in phase 1 using a breadth-first search approach.
 The algorithm overestimates the utilities of the itemset using the TWU of an itemset.
 Again, the TWU of an itemset is the sum of the transaction utilities of an itemset.
-Thus, using the Transaction-Weighted Downward Closure Property, the Two-Phase algorithm can prune itemsets in the search space since the supersets of an infrequent itemset are infrequent, and subsets of a frequent itemset are frequent.
+Thus, using the property that the TWU is a monotone upper-bound on the utility measure, the Two-Phase algorithm can prune itemsets in the search space since the supersets of an infrequent itemset are infrequent.
 Therefore, only the combinations of high TWU itemsets are added into the candidate set at each level during the level-wise search.
 In phase 2, the algorithm performs only one extra database scan to filter the overestimated itemsets.

-The FHM algorithm uses a depth-first search approach to prune the search space and eliminate low utility itemsets in one scoop.
+The FHM algorithm uses a depth-first search approach to prune the search space and eliminate low utility itemsets.
 The algorithm first scans the database to calculate the TWU of each item.
 Then, the algorithm identifies a set of all items having a TWU greater than the minimum utility threshold specified by the user.
 A second database scan is done to build a utility list and to build an Estimated Utility Co-Occurrence Structure (a set of triples of the form $(a,b,c) \in I^* \times I^* \times \mathbb{R}$ such that $TWU({a,b}) = c$).
 After the utility list construction, a depth-first search is done to calculate each itemset's utility and explore its extensions and prune the search space using the Estimated Utility Co-Occurrence Structure (EUCS).
-The pruning condition is that if there is no tuple$(x,y,c)$ in the EUCS such that $c \geq$ the minimum utility threshold specified by the user, then the itemset and all its supersets are low utility itemsets and do not need to be explored.
+The pruning condition is that if there is no tuple $(a,b,c)$ in the EUCS such that $c \geq$ the minimum utility threshold specified by the user, then the itemset and all its supersets are low utility itemsets and do not need to be explored.

 ### Two-Phase

 The Two-phase algorithm is a high-utility itemset mining algorithm that works similarly to the Apriori algorithm.
-To mine frequent itemsets, the Apriori algorithm prunes the supersets of unfrequent itemsets.
-The Two-Phase algorithm prunes supersets of itemsets whose *transaction-weighted utility* is less than *minutil*  using the following properties: $TWU(X) ≥ U(X)$ and $TWU(X) ≥ U(Y) \forall Y \supset X$.
+To mine frequent itemsets, the Apriori algorithm prunes the supersets of infrequent itemsets.
+The Two-Phase algorithm prunes supersets of itemsets whose *transaction-weighted utility* is less than *minutil*  using the following properties: $TWU(X) \geq U(X)$ and $TWU(X) \geq U(Y) \forall Y \supset X$.
 If The algorithm takes in a quantitative transaction database and a *minutil* threshold as input.
 The first phase of this algorithm calculates the *TWU* of the necessary itemsets, pruning itemsets that can't be high-utility itemsets, and the second phase calculates the exact utility of the candidate high-utility itemsets.

-The first phase of the algorithm starts by calculates the *TWU* of all itemsets with length 1.
+The first phase of the algorithm starts by calculating the *TWU* of all itemsets with length 1.
 It then performs a breadth first search to find larger itemsets that could have high utility.
 To get candidates at level $P_{k}$ it generates the possible itemsets from the itemsets in $P_{k-1}$ that are candidate high-utility itemsets.
 Then, any itemset in $P_{k}$ that is a superset of a low utility itemset from $P_{k-1}$ is removed.
-The *TWU* of the remaining itemsets are calculated and itemsets with $TWU ≥ *minutil*$ are candidate high-utility itemsets.
-For example, if for a dataset, the 1-itemsets with $TWU ≥ *minutil*$ are $(a, b, d)$, the *TWU* of the following 2-itemsets will be checked $(ab, ad, db)$.
-If $ad$ is a low-utility item it will not be used to generate 3-itemsets, however the 3-itemsets generated, $(abd)$ contains $ad$, therefore $abd$ is removed, and the *TWU* is not checked, as $abd$ can't be a high-utility itemset.
-The second phase scans the databse and calculates the *utility* of all candidate high-utility itemsets that are generated from phase one.
+The *TWU* of the remaining itemsets are calculated and itemsets with $TWU \geq minutil$ are candidate high-utility itemsets.
+For example, if for a dataset, the 1-itemsets with $TWU \geq minutil$ are $\{a\}$, $\{b\}$, and $\{d\}$, the *TWU* of the following 2-itemsets will be checked $\{a, b\}$, $\{a, d\}$, and $\{d, b\}$.
+If $\{a, d\}$ is a low-utility item it will not be used to generate 3-itemsets, however the 3-itemsets generated, $\{a, b, d\}$ contains $\{a, d\}$, therefore $\{a, b, d\}$ is removed, and the *TWU* is not checked, as $\{a, b, d\}$ can't be a high-utility itemset.
+The second phase scans the database and calculates the *utility* of all candidate high-utility itemsets that are generated from phase one.

 The Two-Phase algorithm has a few drawbacks to consider.
 One limitation to consider is that the bound provided by using the *TWU* of itemsets is a very loose upper bound on the utility of itemsets.
 This means the algorithm could have to store many itemsets and calculate the utility of many itemsets with low-utility.
 Another drawback of the Two-Phase algorithm is it generates possible itemsets without looking at the database.
 This means it could be calculating the *TWU* of itemsets that do not appear in any transactions.